StevenTammen/bibledocs.org/content/settings.md

 <!-- Todo: menu link for summaries, just like other toggles -->

 By default list pages show summaries for all the studies they link to.
 This is advantageous since you can use these to get an idea of what each study is about, but disadvantageous in that fewer overall links can be displayed at once.
 If you would prefer to have the summaries hidden by default (although still viewable on a link-by-link basis by clicking on the plus button to the right of any link's title), you can select such below.

+While you can always go back and forth between showing summaries and hiding summaries for an individual list page using the page-level link found in the menu sidebar, most users will probably mostly be interested in having the same summary visibility preference active across list pages.
+For this reason, you can set the visibility option here globally, and all list pages across the site will then default to your chosen summary visibility setting.

 <div id="summariesPreferenceContainer" class="settingsContainer">
 	<div id="summariesPreferenceDisplay"></div>